-- A Fall Promotional Campaign introduces students to the office and invites participation in a special give-away. - Company tours provide students with the opportunity to view a variety of work settings and gain information on a number of companies and organizations. - Job Hunter's Success Workshops equip students with the skills to take command of their job search. - Degrees-at-Work Networking Event provides additional opportunity for students to network and learn about the workplace from George Fox alumni.
-The next etiquette dinner is scheduled for Spring 2008. - Fall Internship and Volunteer Fair is an excellent opportunity for students to make networking contacts with employers.
-The event is held on the George Fox campus and allows students to learn about internship and volunteer possibilities within a variety of industries. - Graduate School Focus Week gives opportunity for students to prepare for and explore a variety of graduate schools in addition to hearing experts on pertinent topics.

-- Spring Career and Graduate School Fair (Oregon Liberal Arts Placement Consortium) includes recruitment interviews and career information for graduates and undergraduates for full-time entry-level positions, summer jobs, internships, and graduate school recruitment. - Practice Interview Day offers 30-minute practice interviews with evaluation and feedback. - Professional Preview Day allows students to meet with a professional in their area of occupational interest for half a day.
-It is designed for observation and exploration. - Special Workshops are scheduled to include current topics of interest for career-minded students.
+- Get Smart Job Search Workshop equips students with the skills to take command of their job search and hear directly from an employer - The Professional Etiquette Dinner provides additional opportunity for students to network with George Fox Alumni while learning etiquette from a professional trainer that will help with making positive first impressions. - The Fall Internship Fair is an excellent opportunity for students to make networking contacts with employers while learning about internship possibilities within a variety of industries. - Graduate School Admissions Prep gives opportunity for students to prepare for and explore a variety of graduate schools in addition to hearing experts on pertinent admission topics. - The First Avenue Career and Graduate School Fair includes recruitment interviews and career information for graduates and undergraduates for full-time entry-level positions, summer jobs, internships, and graduate school recruitment. - Professional Preview Day allows students to meet with a professional in their area of occupational interest for half a day. - Pizza Chats and other workshops are scheduled to include current topics of interest for career-minded students.